ghazafm/twitter-sentiment-analysis/README.md

-# SocialMediaImpactOnElections
+# SocialMediaSentiment
-This project analyzes and predicts the relationship between social media and the Indonesian presidential election in 2024.
+This project Classification sentiment in tweeter